mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV1/README.md

 <img width="1875" height="553" alt="image" src="https://github.com/user-attachments/assets/ad01e015-7a0c-48d2-a340-489a09931eaf" />

 Suricata showed that destination IPs connected from the web server.
-Check first '108.161.187.134'.
+The IP, '108.161.187.134', was investigated first.

 ```